 The following image illustrates the services that are used in this scenario.
 Note that the Trigger Service on the Meridium APM Application Server exists but is shaded gray to indicate that it is not used in this scenario.
-About Configuring Policies to be Executed When Records or Tag Values are Updated

 About Configuring Policies to be Executed on a Predefined Schedule